-The major reason why you should target short-tail keywords in addition to long-tail key phrases is because the longer the keywords, the lower the search volume.
+The major reason why you should target short-tail keywords, in addition to long-tail key phrases, is because the longer the keywords, the lower the search volume.

 ii).
 Myth 2: Always use the exact long-tail keywords in your headline – This advice may seem harmless, but it’s not the best approach.
-Sure, there are several benefits of targeting this type of key term, but there are also drawbacks.
+Sure, there are several benefits to targeting this type of key term, but there are also drawbacks.

 Be exceedingly mindful of what you add to your headlines.
-They’re the first thing users see and they’re what motivate or discourage clicks.low-quality content penalty.
+They’re the first thing that users see and they’re what motivate or discourage clicks.low-quality content penalty.

 For example, these keywords flow smoothly: